MPL 6x6x6 / N38 - neodymium magnet

 - Magnets lose their power due to exposure to high temperatures.
 In most cases, when the temperature exceeds 80°C, these magnets experience permanent loss in strength (although it is worth noting that this is dependent on the form and size of the magnet).
 To avoid this problem, we offer special magnets marked with the [AH] symbol, which exhibit high temperature resistance.
 They can operate even at temperatures as high as 230°C or more,

-- Potential hazard arising from small pieces of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
-Furthermore, small elements of these products can complicate diagnosis in case of swallowing.
+- Potential hazard to health from tiny fragments of magnets pose a threat, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, small elements of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets should not be near people with pacemakers.